In my experience you either love it or you hate it.

 “About 40% of our orders leverage our existing physical assets,” said Kevin Hofmann, Home Depot senior vice president.

 Using Twitter as another building block to support online and bricks and mortar stores means that you’re enhancing your customer’s overall experience.

 Home Depot’s Twitter account doesn’t just refer to their online store, it’s all about enticing their audience to engage with every aspect of the shopping experience.

 And the approach seems to be working.
-NYU Stern Professor and L2 Research retail marketing maven Scott Galloway, outlines the dominant 2015 performance of Home Depot in an otherwise struggling sector in this edition of his fantastic ‘Winners and Losers’ series (you really should subscribe if you haven’t already).
+NYU Stern Professor and L2 Research retail marketing maven Scott Galloway outline the dominant 2015 performance of Home Depot in an otherwise struggling sector in this edition of his fantastic ‘Winners and Losers’ series (you really should subscribe if you haven’t already).